duckdb/duckdb-web/CONTRIBUTING.md

 * Use **4 spaces** for indentation.
 * Use double quotes (`"`) by default for strings.

-### Links

-* Use Jekyll's [link tags](https://jekyllrb.com/docs/liquid/tags/#link) to link to pages.
-For example, to link to the Example section on the `SELECT` statement's page, use `{% docs/sql/statements/select.md %}#examples`.
-Note that the paths must contain the correct extension (most often `.md`) and they must be relative to the repository root.
-* Avoid using the term "here" for links (e.g., "for more details, click [here](https://example.org/)" should be avoided).
-For the rationale, see a [detailed explanation on why your links should never say "click here"](https://uxmovement.com/content/why-your-links-should-never-say-click-here/).

 ### Spelling

 * Use [American English (en-US) spelling](https://en.wikipedia.org/wiki/Oxford_spelling#Language_tag_comparison).